 - To educate hard of hearing people, their families and friends, and the community at large on the nature and complications of hearing loss and ways of coping with it.

-- To assist hard of hearing people to integrate into all aspects of society.
+- To assist hard of hearing people integrate into all aspects of society.

 - To provide referral services for the assistance of and guidance of hard of hearing people.

-- To encourage and support groups where hard of hearing people, their relatives and friends can come together in fellowship, empathy and concern based on common experience.
+- To encourage and support groups of hard of hearing people, their relatives and friends can come together in fellowship, empathy and concern based on common experience.

 - To represent the interests of hard of hearing people on matters pertaining to hearing and hearing impairment.